-Maximum Overdrive is a 1986 American science-fiction horror feature film written and directed by author Stephen King.
+Maximum Overdrive is a 1986 American science-fiction horror film written and directed by author Stephen King.
 The screenplay was inspired by and loosely based on King’s short story Trucks, which was included in King’s first collection of short stories, Night Shift.

 The film has a mid-1980s hard rock soundtrack composed entirely by the group AC/DC, King’s favourite band.